 What is Marketing Resource Management?

-Enterprise companies understand that in today’s highly competitive local markets, increasing speed-to-market and efficiency is paramount to the success of their multi-channel marketing strategies.
-When deploying these strategies through vast networks of resellers — including dealers, distributors, agents, retailers, brokers, franchisees, corporate employees, field reps, biz dev reps, branches, multi-locations, and channel partners — ensuring brand compliance is challenging, but crucial.
+In today’s highly competitive marketing landscape, enterprise companies understand that increasing speed-to-market and efficiency is paramount to the success of brand-to-local marketing strategies.
+When deploying these strategies through vast networks of channel partners — including dealers, distributors, agents, retailers, resellers, franchisees, multi-locations, and frontline employees — ensuring brand compliance is both challenging and crucial.

 So, how do major category-leading brands manage to organize and synchronize all their marketing efforts and assets?
 Enter Marketing Resource Management (MRM).

-Forrester calls Marketing Resource Management software “a tie that binds all marketing” — spanning the management of marketing plans, budgets, assets, projects and performance analytics.
+Forrester calls Marketing Resource Management software “a tie that binds all marketing” — spanning the management of marketing plans, budgets, assets, projects, and marketing analytics.

-“We’re seeing more and more brands asking for MRM solutions to be directly integrated with their Distributed Marketing software solutions,” said Gary Ritkes, President of SproutLoud.
+“We’re seeing more and more brands asking for MRM solutions to be directly integrated with their distributed marketing software solutions,” said Gary Ritkes, Founding Partner and Chief Revenue Officer at SproutLoud.
 “Companies want seamless integration in marketing technology, so their systems are compatible and reduce operating expenses.”

-While distributed marketing platforms and MRM platforms may seem similar, it’s worth noting that distributed marketing is one comprehensive aspect of a Marketing Resource Management system.
+While distributed marketing platforms and Marketing Resource Management platforms may seem similar, it’s worth noting that distributed marketing is one comprehensive aspect of a MRM system.

-In order to be considered an MRM solution, a Marketing Resource Management platform must have these five functions: Planning, Budgeting, Development and housing of digital marketing assets, Deployment, and Reporting.
+In order to be considered a Marketing Resource Management solution, the platform must have these five functions: planning, budgeting, development and housing of digital marketing assets, deployment, and reporting.
 Companies that utilize a distributed marketing strategy are looking for seamless integrations between the two solutions:

 1. Planning